Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Sajjangarh — the Monsoon Palace — is a hilltop palace built in 1884 specifically as a monsoon retreat.
 It was designed to watch the rain roll in across the Aravalli range.

-Visiting it during the dry season?
-It's a viewpoint with a nice panorama.
+Visit it during the dry season and it's a viewpoint with a nice panorama.
 Fine.

-Visiting during monsoon?
-It's the entire reason the building exists.
-You stand at 944 meters elevation and watch storm clouds build on the horizon.
+Visit during monsoon and it becomes the entire reason the building exists.
+You stand at 944 meters elevation and watch storm clouds gather on the horizon.
 The rain moves in like a curtain.
 Lightning cracks across the valley.
 The lakes below glitter between breaks in the clouds.
-Then the rain hits and you're standing in it, on a hilltop, in a palace built for exactly this moment.
+Then the rain reaches you, and you're standing in it, on a hilltop, in a palace built for exactly this moment.

 Entry is 80 INR (~$1) plus 275 INR vehicle entry.
-Go at 4PM and stay until the light fades.
+Arrive at 4PM and stay until the light fades.

 Crowds and Prices

-The City Palace (entry 300 INR / ~$3.60) is practically empty on weekday monsoon mornings.
-I walked through the entire 11-palace complex without encountering another tourist group.
-The Crystal Gallery (extra 500 INR) — housing the world's largest private collection of Osler crystal — felt like a private viewing.
+The City Palace (entry 300 INR / ~$3.60) sits practically empty on weekday monsoon mornings.
+You can walk the entire 11-palace complex without crossing paths with another tourist group.
+The Crystal Gallery (extra 500 INR) — home to the world's largest private collection of Osler crystal — feels like a private viewing.

-Bagore Ki Haveli's evening Dharohar folk dance show (150 INR, 7PM daily) usually has full houses in season.
+Bagore Ki Haveli's evening Dharohar folk dance show (150 INR, 7PM daily) usually plays to full houses in season.
 In monsoon?
-I had the front row.
+The front row is yours for the taking.

 What to Do Between Downpours